Fide2023/helpdesk/README.md

 The config files for the system can be found under config/...

+In config/email.json you have to configure:

+- service mail
+- user
+- password

 Before you can install any packages you have to initiate the `package.json`: